 - Have developed transferable skills that will be of value in a wide range of situations.
-These are exemplified by the Qualifications and Curriculum Authority Higher Level Key Skills and include problem solving, communication, and working with others, as well as the effective use of general IT [information technology] facilities and information retrieval skills. - Demonstrate evidence of planning, self-learning and improving performance, as the foundation for lifelong learning/CPD [continuing professional development]. - Communicate effectively with other people using oral, written and graphic means. - Apply safe working procedures, health & safety legislation, risk assessment and risk management techniques.
+These are exemplified by the Qualifications and Curriculum Authority Higher Level Key Skills and include problem solving, communication, and working with others, as well as the effective use of general IT [information technology] facilities and information retrieval skills. - Demonstrate evidence of planning, self-learning and improving performance, as the foundation for lifelong learning/CPD [continuing professional development]. - Communicate effectively with other people using oral, written and graphic means. - Apply safe working procedures, health & safety legislation, risk assessment and risk management techniques. - Have ability and competence in a range of skills on the current CAD and IT equipment in an effective and productive manner. - Show initiative, work independently and able to work as member of a team to develop collaborative skills.

-- Have ability and competence in a range of skills on the current CAD and IT equipment in an effective and productive manner. - Show initiative, work independently and able to work as member of a team to develop collaborative skills. - Display resourceful solutions including use of advanced engineering tools to the limitations of current Mechanical Engineering practice and discuss them in a major technical report.
+Display resourceful solutions including use of advanced engineering tools to the limitations of current Mechanical Engineering practice and discuss them in a major technical report.

+12 Course Requirements

+12a | Level 4:

+In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits):

+Module Code Module Name Credit Value

+ENG4091 Engineering Principles 1 20

+ENG4093 Engineering Practice 20

+ENG4124 Mathematical Modelling 1 20

+ENG4094 Engineering Principles 2 20

+ENG4125 Mathematical Modelling 2 20

+ENG4096 Integrated Engineering Project 20

+Level 5:

-12 Course Requirements 12a Level 4: To complete this course, you must successfully complete all the following CORE modules (totalling 120 credits): Module Code Module Name Credit Value ENG4091 Engineering Principles 1 20 Engineering Practice ENG4093 20 Mathematical Modelling 1 20 ENG4124 ENG4094 Engineering Principles 2 20 Mathematical Modelling 2 20 ENG4125 ENG4096 Integrated Engineering Project 20 Level 5: To complete this course, you must successfully complete all the following CORE modules (totalling 120 credits): Credit Value Module Code Module Name 20 ENG5098 Thermodynamics and Fluid Mechanics ENG5100 Design and Materials 20 ENG5099 Numerical Analysis 20 Leading Engineering Endeavours ENG5097 20 Mechanical Science 20 ENG5102 Design and Manufacture 20 ENG5101 Professional Placement Year (optional) To qualify for the award of Bachelor of Engineering with Honours Mechanical Engineering with Professional Placement Year or Integrated Master of Engineering Mechanical Engineering with Professional Placement Year, you must successfully complete all the modules listed as well as the following Level 5 module: Module Code Module Name Credit Value PPY5004 Professional Placement 120
+In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits):

+Module Code Module Name Credit Value

+ENG5098 Thermodynamics and Fluid Mechanics 20

+ENG5100 Design and Materials 20

+ENG5099 Numerical Analysis 20

+ENG5097 Leading Engineering Endeavours 20

+ENG5102 Mechanical Science 20

+ENG5101 Design and Manufacture 20

+Professional Placement Year (optional)

+In order to qualify for the award of Bachelor of Engineering with Honours Mechanical Engineering with Professional Placement Year or Integrated Masters of Engineering Mechanical Engineering with Professional Placement Year, a student must successfully complete all of the modules listed as well as the following Level 5 module:

+Module Code Module Name Credit Value PPY5004 Professional Placement 120